cake-build/processes/.github/ISSUE_TEMPLATE/new-cake-release.md

 - [ ] Click the Publish Release button
 - [ ] This will trigger another build in AppVeyor, but this time with a tag.
 - [ ] Switch to `develop` branch `git checkout develop`
-- [ ] Merge release branch into develop `git merge --no-ff release/2.0.0`
+- [ ] Merge release branch into develop `git merge --no-ff release/x.x.x`
 - [ ] Resolve any merge conflicts
 - [ ] Bump the Cake Tool Version number in `.config\dotnet-tools.json` to the latest released version, i.e. the version you just released
 - [ ] Build everything (`./build.ps1`) to make sure it works.
 - [ ] Commit the changes to `.config\dotnet-tools.json`.
-Use commit message like `(build) Updated Cake Tool to version 2.0.0`
+Use commit message like `(build) Updated Cake Tool to version x.x.x`
 - [ ] Push `develop` branch.
-- [ ] Delete the local release branch that was created `git branch -d release/2.0.0` (and the remote one, if pushed to GitHub `git push origin --delete release/2.0.0`)
+- [ ] Delete the local release branch that was created `git branch -d release/x.x.x` (and the remote one, if pushed to GitHub `git push origin --delete release/x.x.x`)

 ## After a release/hotfix